SDL-Hercules-390/hyperion/readme/README.NETWORKING.md

 ### CTCE - Enhanced Channel to Channel Emulation via TCP connection

-The CTCE device type also emulates a _**real** 3088 Channel to Channnel Adapter_ for non-IP traffic, enhancing the CTCT capabilities.
-CTCE connections are also based on TCP/IP between two (or more) Hercules instances, and requires an even-odd pair of port numbers per device side.
-Only the even port numbers are to be configured; the odd numbers are just derived by adding 1 to the (configured) even port numbers.
-The socket connection pairs cross-connect, the arrows showing the send->receive direction :
+The CTCE device type also emulates a _**real** 3088 Channel to Channel Adapter_ for non-IP traffic, enhancing the CTCT capabilities.
+CTCE connections are also based on TCP/IP between two (or more) Hercules instances, and require a pair of port numbers on each device side.
+In the previous CTCE version these had to be an even-odd pair of port numbers, whereby only the even port numbers had to be specified in the CTCE configuration.
+This restriction has now been removed.
+Any port number > 1024 and < 65534 is allowed.
+The CTCE configuration specifies the port number at the receiving end, the sender side port number is a free randomly chosen one.
+The resulting socket pairs cross-connect, the arrows showing the send->receive direction :

 ```
-    x-lport-even --> y-rport-odd
+    x-lport-random --> y-rport-config
-    x-lport-odd  <-- y-rport-even
+    x-lport-config <-- y-rport-random
 ```

-The configuration statement for CTCE is as follows:
+The configuration statement for CTCE is as follows, choosing one of 2 possible formats (noting that items between [] brackets are optional, and the items between <> brackets require actual values to be given):
 ```
-     <devnum> CTCE <lport> <raddress> <rport> [[<mtu>] <sml>]
+     <ldevnum>     CTCE <lport> [<rdevnum>=]<raddress>  <rport>  [[<mtu>] <sml>] [FICON]
+     <ldevnum>[.n] CTCE <lport> [<rdevnum>]=<raddress> [<rport>] [[<mtu>] <sml>] [FICON]
 ```
 where:
 ```
+     <ldevnum>    is the address of the CTCE device at the local system.
-     <devnum>     is the address of the CTCT device.
+     <rdevnum>    is the address of the CTCE device at the remote system.
-     <lport>      is the even TCP/IP port on the local system.
+     <lport>      is the receiving TCP/IP port on the local system,
+                  which defaults to 3088.
-     <raddress>   is the IP address on the remote.
+     <rport>      is the receiving TCP/IP port on the remote system,
+                  which also defaults to 3088.
-     <rport>      is the even TCP/IP port on the remote system.
+     <raddress>   is the host IP address on the remote system.
-     <mtu>        optional mtu buffersize, defaults to 32778
+     <mtu>        optional mtu buffersize, defaults to 61596.
-     <sml>        optional small minimum for mtu, defaults to 8
+     <sml>        optional small minimum for mtu, defaults to 16.
+     n            the number of CTCE devices being configured, with
+                  consecutive addresses starting with <ldevnum>.
+                  (Only possible in the 2nd format, which implies the
+                  equal sign (=) in front of <raddress>.)
+     FICON        optional parameter specifying a FICON Channel-to-Channel adapter
+                  to be emulated (i.e. a FCTC instead of a CTCA)
 ```

-A sample CTCE device configuration is shown below:
+A sample CTCE device configuration (using the 1st format) is shown below:

 ```
    # Hercules PC Host A with IP address 192.168.1.100: